colby/colbyolson.com/posts/subaru.md

+# Subaru Outback
-# 2005 Subaru Legacy Outback
+Information that I have collected for my 2005 Subaru Outback XT Limited.

 ## Maintenance